In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 3. Magento

-This open-source solution is scalable and internationally popular.
+This open-source solution is scalable and widely popular internationally.
 It’s also customizable and simple to use, making Magento an attractive option for many.

 Magento, along with its powerful Magento 2 Extensions and Magento 2 hosting, boasts an uptime of more than 99.99%, making it a highly reliable eCommerce framework.

-Magento caters to businesses of all sizes, providing options geared specifically toward smaller businesses alongside its more enterprise-focused offerings.
+Magento caters to businesses of all sizes, offering options tailored to smaller businesses alongside its more enterprise-focused offerings.

-The fully open-source version is completely free, albeit lacking in many features that the paid-for option offers.
+The fully open-source version is free, but it lacks many features that the paid-for option offers.
 This second version is branded as Adobe Commerce; its costs are calculated on an individual basis.

 4. WooCommerce